entropy: precarious life and big idea

 Time Dilation due to Decreasing Gravity

 Strong gravity close to a large mass causes time to pass quicker due to the acceleration of gravity.
 The gravity well even of a small planet causes time to run quicker.
-Time dilation associated with gravity and time dilation associated with velocity work oppositely.
+Time dilation associated with weaker gravity and time dilation associated with higher velocity work oppositely.
 However, at a certain orbital distance from the Earth there is no time dilation.
 This is due to gravity and motion cancelling each other out.

 GPS satellite orbits